23 Team project work

-To maximize how much you learn and how much you will retain, you as a team will take what you learned in the course and apply it to create a reproducible project.
-For this project, as a team you will do a simple data analysis using tidymodels on a dataset (see below), use Git and GitHub to collaborate together, write an HTML document as a report, and create a targets pipeline to demonstrate the reproducibility of the analysis.
-You will work on this project during the last session of the course.
+For this project, as a team you will do a simple data analysis on a dataset (see below), use Git and GitHub to collaborate together, write an HTML document as a report, and create a targets pipeline to ensure the analysis is reproducible.
+You will work on this project during the last session of the workshop.

 You will be collaborating as a team using Git and GitHub to complete this project.
 We will set up the project with Git and GitHub for you so you can quickly start collaborating together on the project.
 You will be pushing and pulling a lot of content, so you will need to maintain regular and open communication with your team members.